Labor Market Turnover Signal

 Signal Summary:

-- Configuration statement: Given a Quits Rate of 2.0, a Layoff Rate of 1.2, and a Robust Z-Score of -0.72 (1), this setup aligns with Downward-biased price paths and Indeterminate volatility, where the dominant risk is Trend continuation, not mean reversion.
+- Configuration statement: Given a Quits Rate of 1.9, a Layoff Rate of 1.1, and a Z-score of -0.72, this setup aligns with Downward-biased price paths and Indeterminate volatility, where the dominant risk is Regime shift, not mean reversion (1).

-- The signal is currently in a persistent Bearish regime, reflecting a labor market that is loosening as involuntary separations outpace voluntary exits on a standardized basis (1).
+- The signal is currently in a persistent Bearish regime, reflecting a loosening labor market (1).

-- Conviction Band: High; Interpretation Confidence: High Confidence; Internal Conflict Flag: Yes.
-Signal Stability Assessment: Stable; Threshold Proximity: Near; Revision Sensitivity: High.
+- Conviction Band: Low; Interpretation Confidence: Low Confidence; Internal Conflict Flag: No. Signal Stability Assessment: Stable; Threshold Proximity: Near; Revision Sensitivity: High.

 Methodology Applied: